 - Purchase the complete Expat Arrivals Australia Guide (PDF)

 Home security will not be a major issue for expats relocating to Australia.
-Although minor break-ins do occur in some neighbourhoods, these crimes are hardly ever violent, and more often than not, the installation of a simple alarm system should be enough to deter potential robbers.
-Time and again, expats report that they feel very safe in their homes, no matter where they happen to live in Australia.
+Although minor break-ins do occur in some neighbourhoods, more often than not, the installation of a simple alarm system should be enough to deter potential robbers.
+Time and again, expats report that they feel safe in their homes, no matter where they happen to live in Australia.

 Types of accommodation in Australia